 - Crotalus horridus

 Step Five - Track your hormone cycleUse a fertility app to track your cycle and understand when you ovulate and the average duration of your cycle.

 Step six - Reduce StressStress management is critical.
 Stress increases cortisol levels which contribute to inflammation and reduce the correct production of progesterone.
-Managing stress through dealing with triggers and releasing stress with regular exercise, meditation and yoga.
+Managing stress by dealing with triggers and releasing stress with regular exercise, meditation and yoga.
 If you need extra assistance to help with you stress, check out our Happy Calm supplements.

 Step Seven - 8-Week Guided program